MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 ### Step 2: Update content and code

-1. The explorer on the left-side of the screen will load respective website configuration metadata that can be edited using Visual Code for the Web.
+1. The explorer on the left-side of the screen loads respective website configuration metadata that can be edited using Visual Code for the Web.

     :::image type="content" source="media/visual-studio-code-editor/vscode-file-explorer.png" alt-text="Explorer menu for an untitled workspace showing web files.":::